temp-account-x/netlify-interview-site/content/post/question-4.md

 I didn't realize Netlify already would do these things for me.
 Why wasn't I using Netlify before this application process?!?!

 Last but not least, one of my biggest challenges was how to include a theme in my git repo which itself was a git repo.
 I didn't know much about the git submodule command.
 I used it based on a recommendation from git itself only to later find out (in the [Hugo docs](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme)) that I had done so correctly.
+However, this caused the site not to build as I made modifications to the theme and I couldn't push those to the master repo (nor should I).
+Then I got to learn about how hard it is to remove submodules in git so I could add the theme again, this time not as a submodule.
+This was a learning experience to say the least.